 The Brandeis Student Union Bylaws define the operations of the Union and are maintained by the Student Union Senate.

 The Allocations Board covers requests and distribution of funds collected from the Student Activates Fee (SAF) for Brandeis clubs.
 Documents are related to the funding scope, requests for club funding and Marathons request forms.

-A list of useful Treasury documents and forms including policies and procedures, SUMS information, and other pertinent forms and documentation for Brandeis clubs.
+A list of useful Treasury documents and forms including policies and procedures, Campus Groups guide, etc. can be found under the Treasury page

 Student Leader Prize Policy